solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 Unless specified otherwise, any new sysvars added to the Sysvar Cache in the future also become accessible through this syscall.

+Existing syscalls to fetch sysvar data will be deprecated in favor of the new unified syscall proposed herein.

-The supported list is as follows:
+The supported list of sysvars for the proposed syscall will be as follows:

 - `SysvarC1ock11111111111111111111111111111111`
 - `SysvarEpochRewards1111111111111111111111111`